symfony/symfony-docs/cookbook/assetic/asset_management.rst

         <script src="<?php echo $view['assets']->getUrl('js/script.js') ?>" type="text/javascript" />

 But *with* Assetic, you can manipulate these assets however you want (or load them from anywhere) before serving them.
-These means you can:
+This means you can:

 * Minify and combine all of your CSS and JS files